 We did also taste some other vintages of Virginie de Valandraud and Valandraud:

-2010 Virginie de Valandraud - strong and powerful, fatty, splendid intensity of ripe fruit and tannin.
+2010 Virginie de Valandraud - strong, fatty, splendid intensity of ripe fruit and tannin.
 Very complex.
 91-92p.

 2012 Valandraud - powerful, concentrated, well-knitted, strong backbone, powerful tannin, long fleshy finish.
 Excellent for the vintage.
 93-94p.